COMMUNITY NAME: Blue Peak Shore

 population consists of Crested Genets, Spider Monkeys, German Lycaons, Red Wolves, Flying Foxes, Cats, Rats, Rabbits (lots of rabbits and Rats!) and Goats.
 The tallest point of Blue Peak Mountain hosts a small autonomous ecosystem that is the nest for a breed of white-headed eagles.
 There is a school of dolphins that lives near the island.
 They love to play pranks to the natives and the tourists from time to time, but won’t go further that in order to avoid retaliation.
 They are tolerated because they consider that area of the sea their property, and don’t want intruders, including sharks.

 At Meriweather Island also lives a small population of a living fossil, the Titanic Boa (15 mts x over 1 ton!).
+A Mosasaurus named 'Nessie' is known to live by the coastal area.
+It is an ermaphrodite, evolved to eat plancton and minerals released by the hotspots under the sea.

 German Lycaons are the current new wild canine population.
 Time ago, lycaon explorers from Africa happened into the island and estabilished themselves here.
 After the militaries came with their German Shepherd Dogs, the mixing, facilitated by the inter-species relationships culture, started and within 30 years it produced this new breed that replaced the lycaons.
 Actually, the German Lycaons believe themselves to be blessed for successfully including the blood of these domestic ancestors, and are a very proud tribe.